msftrobiro/SAPonAzure/documentation/SAP_Automation_on_Azure/Process_Documentation/readme.md

 Before we can deploy the SAP Systems to Azure we need to prepare the environments in Azure that they will be deployed to.

+## Technical details needed before starting the SAP infrastructure deployment ##

+the following information should be available before starting the deployment

 ## Customizing the deployment ##

 It is possible to customize some of the deployment aspects.